Ar'arat an-Naqab: History

-Background

-Prior to the establishment of Israel, the Negev Bedouins were a semi-nomadic society that had been through a process of sedentariness since the Ottoman rule of the region.
-Most researches agree that Bedouins arrived to the Negev around year 1800, but there is evidence of earlier migrations as well.

-During the British Mandate period the administration didn't provide a legal frame to justify and preserve lands’ ownership.
-In order to settle this issue, Israel's land policy was adapted to a large extent from the Ottoman land regulations of 1858 as the only preceding legal frame.
-Thus Israel nationalized most of the Negev lands using the state's land regulations from 1969.

-20th century

-Israel has continued the policy of sedentarization of Negev Bedouins imposed by the Ottoman authorities, and at first it included regulation and re-location.
-During the 1950s Israel re-located two-thirds of the Negev Bedouins into an area that was under martial law.

-The next step was to establish seven townships built especially for Bedouins in order to sedentarize and urbanize them by offering them better life conditions, proper infrastructure and high quality public services in sanitation, health and education, and municipal services.
+Continuing the sedentarization policy of the Ottoman Empire, Israel established seven townships built especially for Bedouins in order to sedentarize and urbanize them by offering them better life conditions, proper infrastructure and high quality public services in sanitation, health and education, and municipal services.
 But not all Bedouins agree to move from tents and structures built on the state lands into apartments prepared for them.
 In permanent planned villages like Ar'arat an-Naqab lives about 60% of Bedouin citizens of Israel, while the rest in illegal homes spread all over North Negev.

-21st century

 The rate of unemployment remains high in Bedouin townships, as well as crime level.
 School through age 16 is mandatory by law, but the vast majority of the population does not receive a high school education.
 Women are discriminated in the patriarchal-type Bedouin society.

 Employment

 Despite the fact that unemployment level among Negev Bedouins is high, there are several employment opportunities in the region.
 Several industrial parks are situated in the area - Ramat Hovav, Hura, there are industrial zones in Beersheba, Arad and Dimona, etc. Other job opportunities are: several chemical plants near the Dead Sea like the Dead Sea Works, different high-tech companies and textile shops.
 There is a number of Bedouins working in the area of service.